Syd Hoff: Biography

 Hoff was born in Bronx, New York.
-While he was still at high school, Milt Gross, a popular 1930s cartoonist, told him at an assembly, "Kid, someday you'll be a great cartoonist!"
-At 16, he enrolled at the National Academy of Design in New York City.
-At 18, he sold his first cartoon to The New Yorker, and eventually sold a total of 571 of them to the publication from 1931 to 1975.
+While he was still at high school, Milt Gross, a popular 1930s cartoonist, told Hoff at an assembly, "Kid, someday you'll be a great cartoonist!"
+At age 16, he enrolled at the National Academy of Design in New York City.
+At age 18, Hoff sold his first cartoon to The New Yorker and eventually sold a total of 571 of them to the publication from 1931 to 1975.
 Hoff became known for his cartoons in The New Yorker depicting tenements and lower-middle class life in the city.

-His cartoons have appeared in a variety of publications including the New Yorker, Esquire, and Look magazine.
+Hoff's cartoons have appeared in a variety of publications including the New Yorker, Esquire, and Look magazine.
 He was also the host of a television show Tales of Hoff, in which he drew and told stories.

-Hoff wrote and illustrated over 60 volumes in the HarperCollins "I Can Read" series for beginning readers, most notably Sammy the Seal and the popular Danny and the Dinosaur (1958), which sold 10 million copies and has been translated into a dozen languages.
+Hoff wrote and illustrated over 60 volumes in the HarperCollins "I Can Read" series for beginning readers, most notably Sammy the Seal and the popular Danny and the Dinosaur (1958), which sold 10 million copies and has been translated into 12 languages.

 In 1976, Hoff edited and published Editorial and Political Cartooning: From Earlier Times to the Present, which contains over 700 examples of works from the world's editorial and political cartoons.

+Hoff died of pneumonia on May 12, 2004, at age 91.